dgkim5360/dgkim5360.github.io/_posts/2017-09-27-basics-of-python-coroutines.md

 ```

 ## Coroutines can return via the exception
-We visit the `averager` again, but in this stage it does not yield every single incremental average but returns the final average.
+We visit the `averager` again, but in this stage it does not yield every single incremental average but returns the final average value.
 From Python 3.4+ it is possible for coroutines to be able to return.

 ```python
 from collections import namedtuple